“The relentless reaper death has sought another addition to his uninterrupted harvest from amongst the ranks of our

 - Locate your settler in the index

 - Click on the name, and you will go to the month their obituary was posted

 - Click on the settler’s name to go to their newspaper obituary at Trove

 - If you find a family member, feel free to leave a comment.
 It may lead you to others researching the same person.

 For family historians, obituaries contain valuable information about siblings and children, including the married names of daughters and where they were living at the time of the loved one’s death.
 There are ships, years of arrival in Victoria, occupations, businesses, and properties owned, religious affiliations, and committee memberships.
 All great information for fleshing out a family history.

 But with all that information, there comes a warning.
 Obituaries are not always as they seem.
-They are not, obviously, personal accounts rather the memories of family, friends or associates provided only days after the subject’s passing.
+They are not personal accounts but rather the memories of family, friends or associates provided in the days after the subject’s passing.
 Just as the information for a death certificate can only be as accurate as the knowledge of the informant, so too the obituary, with the information sometimes third-hand or more.

 And don’t expect to read the juicy tidbits that many family historians seek.
 Some of that has to do with the long-held superstition not to speak ill of the dead.
-A financial failure may be noted or a run of bad luck but generally the subject was the best athlete, the most conscientious of churchgoers or friend of all in the district.
+A financial failure or a run of bad luck might get a mention, but mostly the subject was the best athlete, the most conscientious of churchgoers, or a friend to all in the district.
 Perhaps dear departed grandfather told stories of his early life in the colonies, but he may well have been able to spin a good yarn, too.
 Don’t be fooled like the sub-editor of “a big metropolitan daily” as reported in the Gippsland Mercury of 24 February 1914,